HostReady

 See all packages

-An owner of a Krakow flat with a registered address in London, New York or Dublin has exactly the same CWTON registration duties as a Polish resident.
-The only difference is the route to obtaining a Trusted Profile, foreign NIP and power of attorney, which we walk through step by step below.
+An owner of a Krakow flat with a registered address in London, New York or Dublin will have exactly the same CWTON registration duties as a Polish resident.
+The main difference is the route to obtaining a way to authenticate on gov.pl and, optionally, a power of attorney.
+Below we explain what is worth preparing today, before the system launches.

-After Poland introduced CWTON (Central Register of Tourist Accommodation Facilities) to implement EU Regulation 2024/1028 of 11 April 2024, the Polish legislator made no exemption for foreign owners.
-A British investor who bought a flat near Krakow's Planty after Brexit, an American green-card holder with a flat under the Tatra mountains and an Irish citizen with a flat on Dluga street must register their property in CWTON by 20 May 2026 in exactly the same way as a Polish resident.
+CWTON (Central Register of Tourist Accommodation Facilities) is to be created in connection with EU Regulation 2024/1028 of 11 April 2024.
+The draft Polish act makes no exemption for foreign owners.
+A British investor who bought a flat near Krakow's Planty after Brexit, an American with a flat under the Tatra mountains and an Irish citizen with a flat on Dluga street will - once the system starts - have to register their property in CWTON in exactly the same way as a Polish resident.

-Who Is Covered by CWTON as a Foreign Owner
+Who Will Be Covered by CWTON as a Foreign Owner

-Under draft act UC135 implementing Regulation 2024/1028, the duty to register in CWTON applies to anyone offering short-term tourist rental (STR) services in Poland, regardless of country of residence.
+Under draft act UC135 implementing Regulation 2024/1028, the duty to register in CWTON is to apply to anyone offering short-term tourist rental (STR) services in Poland, regardless of country of residence.
 What matters is the location of the property, not the country of residence of the owner.
 This means:

-• UK citizen owning property in Poland: must register each property separately
+• UK citizen owning property in Poland: will have to register each property separately

 • US citizen owning a flat in Sopot: same duty

-• Irish citizen leasing a flat with subletting rights: also needs CWTON
+• Irish citizen leasing a flat with subletting rights: will also need CWTON

-• A Delaware or Cyprus company holding a Polish property: registers as a foreign entity
+• A foreign company holding a Polish property: registers as a foreign entity

-The CWTON system, like other gov.pl services, requires authentication via Trusted Profile (profil zaufany), e-ID or qualified electronic signature.
-A foreigner can set up a Trusted Profile in three ways:
+The CWTON system, like other gov.pl services, is to require authentication via Trusted Profile (profil zaufany), e-ID or qualified electronic signature.
+A foreigner has two practical routes to a Trusted Profile today:

 Option A: Polish consulate in your country of residence